Ulbora/UlboraAPIGateway/README.md

 # Using API Gateway Routes
-The Ulbora API Gateway routes REST services calls to endpoint assigned through the user portal.
+- The Ulbora API Gateway routes REST service calls to endpoints assigned through the user portal.
+- There can be multiple API endpoints mapped to any route; blue, green, or any name you choose.
+- CORS is passed through the gateway, so if CORS is enabled in your REST services, it works automatically in the gateway.
+- Authentication is also passed through the gateway.
+If you pass any type of token in a header, it will be passed through automatically.
+- Any other headers are also passed through the gateway automatically.
+- The gateway works with both JSON and XML bodies.

-## Headers For Gateway
+## Headers For Gateway Route Calls
 - clientId: Your assigned client id
 - apiKey: Your assigned API Key
 - Any other headers required for your micro services